JustBottleDiggin/EntryDex/README.md

 The program stores all attributes and ollection entries in the .json files.

 Hi Reddit!
+Step 1: Install the latest version of Python
+Step 2: In command prompt, "cd (folder with EntryDex.py)" Step 3: pip install -r requirements.txt

-Make sure to install the latest Python & then run "python EntryDex.py"
+Step4: run "python EntryDex.py"

 By u/JustBottleDiggin or @SpaceOrganism